mattermost/docs/source/process/bug-fix-release.md

     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete, if not alert the release manager
     - Schedule a release retrospective meeting, to be held within 5 days from the release
-    - Update 'latest version of Mattermost' supported in the Airtable Integrations Directory on the [Mattermost Apps and Integrations](https://about.mattermost.com/community-applications) page
+    - Update Integrations Directory on the [Mattermost Apps and Integrations](https://integrations.mattermost.com/) page
     - Prepare and post [release metrics](https://docs.google.com/spreadsheets/d/1Aoj4OTaWoyrKIcQNiHH1MVoRG51T20Y_0w2tg5oVw-M/edit#gid=825551144)
     - Post an MVP winner announcement in the [Contributors channel](https://community.mattermost.com/core/channels/tickets)
     - Post key dates for the next release in the Release Discussion channel and remove links to RC candidates and testing spreadsheet from the header